whatrocks/farcaster-feed/README.md

-# farcaster-er
+# farcaster-feed
-Farcaster-er is a Farcaster protocol syndication tool for Node.js
+Farcaster-feed is a Farcaster protocol syndication tool for Node.js